Table of Contents

 And now for another useful application of semi-supervised learning: adversarial training.
 It is used to train AI models by introducing deceptive input elements (such as adding noise to a photo).
 This method of machine learning is effective for creating more secure AI.
 Specifically, this involves detecting noise, simulating threats and attacks, as well as designing countermeasures.

 Semi-supervised learning provides a great basis for adversarial training since it works with unlabeled data, as well.
 It does not require labels but identifies the probability for each element to contain the specific label.
 For the elements with labels, we define a new label.
 For example, in an email, we identify the label as 40% spam, 30% promotions, 10% personal email.
 For the unlabeled data, the model predicts the labels before the deceptive element tries to maximize the discrepancy between the predicted and correct labels.
-This way the unlabeled data is used in machine learning to develop reliable AI when you don’t have sufficient labeled data.
+This way, the unlabeled data is used in machine learning to develop reliable AI when you don’t have sufficient labeled data.

-What to Do with All That Unlabeled Data on Your Hands
+TL;DR: What to Do with All That Unlabeled Data on Your Hands

-Let’s now summarize what we know about unlabeled data and its uses in machine learning.
 Obviously, supervised learning is the most flexible and efficient type of ML (coincidentally, that's what we do best ;) ).
 However, labeled data is expensive to get and keep.
 Besides, you can still do a lot for machine learning with unlabeled data pieces.
 Here are your options:

 1. Use the algorithms of unsupervised learning to simplify your unlabeled data or group it in accordance to your goals.
 Principles of unsupervised machine learning can be used even for the labeled datasets to preprocess them before supervised learning begins.

 2. Combine the elements of unsupervised and supervised learning in a semi-supervised learning model.
-This approach will train your AI to maximize the annotation process from the small sample onto a large set of unlabeled data, saving your resources and time while developing more secure and robust AI.
+This approach will train your AI to maximize the annotation process from the small sample onto a large set of unlabeled data, saving your resources and time while developing a more secure and robust AI.

 Naturally, you will still need annotated data to get the best results.
 Now that your unlabeled data is simplified and fine-tuned to your specific goals, you can start annotating it.
 And when this time comes, we will help you with the labeling process, whether you need it for all of your unlabeled data or just a small sample of it.